fullerjamesr/ArgParse/README.md

 ## Bevavior and Features
 * Command line options can have short (single character preceded by '-') and/or long (string preceeded by '--') forms.
 Only one is required.
 Each option has a description, which can be displayed (e.g., when something goes wrong or the user passes `--help`).
 * Options can be boolean flags or require a value.
-The value can be a string, an int, an unsigned int (size_t) or double -- see the `enum ArgumentType` in `argparse.h` for all possible options.
+The value can be a string, an int, an unsigned int (size_t) or double -- see the `enum ArgParseOptionType` in `argparse.h` for all possible options.
 * Values for options are parsed from either the next token (short or long form of the option) or can appear in the --long-form=value notation.
 * Tokens that are not options are assumed to be the main program arguments and are left in argv for the program to sort out.